studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 I2C Port
 ********

-VMX-pi provides one I2C port.
+VMX provides one I2C port.

 The WPI Library *I2C* class includes two (2) I2C Port identifiers, as follows:

 ==========================  =================  =============================================
 Serial Port Identifier      Type               Notes
 ==========================  =================  =============================================
-kOnboard                    I2C Fast Mode[2]_  VMX-pi CommDIO “I2C” Connector
+kOnboard                    I2C Fast Mode[2]_  VMX CommDIO “I2C” Connector
-kMXP                        I2C Fast Mode[2]_  VMX-pi CommDIO “I2C” Connector
+kMXP                        I2C Fast Mode[2]_  VMX CommDIO “I2C” Connector
 ==========================  =================  =============================================

 ..
 [2] See I2C Communication Speeds section below.

-.. note:: As can be seen in the table above, both kOnboard and kMXP identifiers map to the same physical connector, and thus cannot be used simultaneously on VMX-pi.
+.. note:: As can be seen in the table above, both kOnboard and kMXP identifiers map to the same physical connector, and thus cannot be used simultaneously.

 .. note:: The Raspberry Pi 4B supports I2C clock-stretching, however previous versions of Raspberry Pi do not.
 If the I2C device accessed requires I2C clock stretching, Raspberry Pi 4B is required.

 I2C Communication Speeds
 ~~~~~~~~~~~~~~~~~~~~~~~~
 By default, the Raspberry Pi I2C bus speed is 100Khz (“Standard Mode”).
 To change the bus speed to 400Khz (Fast Mode) follow `these I2C bus speed configuration instructions <https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/>`_.
-Note that the I2C-capable device to which VMX-pi is connected may only communicate at a lower speed than 400Khz; consult the external device technical documentation for further details.
+Note that the I2C-capable device connected to VMX may only communicate at a lower speed than 400Khz; consult the external device technical documentation for further details.

 SPI Port
 ********

-VMX-pi provides one SPI port.
+VMX provides one SPI port.

 The WPI Library “SPI” class includes five (5) SPI Port identifiers, as follows:

 ==========================  =================  =============================================
 Serial Port Identifier      Type               Notes
 ==========================  =================  =============================================
-kOnboardCS0                 4-wire SPI         VMX-pi CommDIO “SPI” Connector
+kOnboardCS0                 4-wire SPI         VMX CommDIO “SPI” Connector
-kOnboardCS1                 4-wire SPI         VMX-pi CommDIO “SPI” Connector
+kOnboardCS1                 4-wire SPI         VMX CommDIO “SPI” Connector
-kOnboardCS2                 4-wire SPI         VMX-pi CommDIO “SPI” Connector
+kOnboardCS2                 4-wire SPI         VMX CommDIO “SPI” Connector
-kOnboardCS3                 4-wire SPI         VMX-pi CommDIO “SPI” Connector
+kOnboardCS3                 4-wire SPI         VMX CommDIO “SPI” Connector
-kMXP                        4-wire SPI         VMX-pi CommDIO “SPI” Connector
+kMXP                        4-wire SPI         VMX CommDIO “SPI” Connector
 ==========================  =================  =============================================

-.. note:: As can be seen in the table above, each kOnboardx and kMXP identifiers map to the same physical connector, and thus cannot be used simultaneously on VMX-pi.
+.. note:: As can be seen in the table above, each kOnboardx and kMXP identifiers map to the same physical connector, and thus cannot be used simultaneously.

 SPI Communication Speeds
 ~~~~~~~~~~~~~~~~~~~~~~~~